Fit as a Mama Bear

 Equipment You Need

-For the 4 day upper body and lower body workouts below, all you need is a set of dumbbells and a mini loop!
+For this 4-day upper/lower split workout plan, all you need is a set of dumbbells and a mini loop.

 Warming Up

-As with any strength training routine, warming up is a crucial component in any workout split (learn how to warm up).
+As with any strength training routine, warming up is a crucial component for this upper-lower split for women (learn how to warm up before lifting weights).

 • Upper body warm up